nssharmaofficial/logo-removal-gan/README.md

 ## Remarks and final comments

 Training the models is highly sensitive on the hyperparameters.
-In most of the images, the logo is relatively small, therefore one has to be very careful when choosing the learning rates as well as the coefficient lambda to prevent the generator simply copying the whole input image as output.
+In most of the images, the logo is relatively small, therefore one has to be very careful when choosing the learning rates as well as the coefficient lambda to prevent the generator simply copying the whole input image as output (especially when splitting the image into multiple patches, resulting in having fewer images that actually have the logo in them).

 Few of the models trained can be found [here](https://drive.google.com/drive/u/1/folders/1cOSs3fYkM9J2yIWk8yTKRFc7jgtGv5vK) (as the size was too much big to upload in the repository).
+All the models were trained on training dataset with patches of size ```(256, 256)```, resulting in 10 patches for each image.
+The visualized results in ```/tested_imgs``` were tested on validation dataset without patches with the images of size ```(512, 512)```.

 I believe better results can be obtained by further exploring different variations of the parameters.

 The approach of calculating the losses (especially adding the parameter lambda for the generator's loss) was inspired by the [pix2pix model](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).